SameerDadoo/CS193HW1/README.md

 3. Click the green "Clone or download" button on this GitHub repository and copy the URL.
 Make sure you are using the option "Clone with HTTPS".

 4. Open up your respective terminal application and run `ssh purdue_username@data.cs.purdue.edu`.
-Replace "purdue_username" with you Purdue username.
+Replace "purdue_username" with your Purdue alias (A.K.A.
+Purdue username, `<this-portion-of-your-purdue-email>@purdue.edu`.
 It will prompt you to enter your Purdue password.

-5. Run `git clone URL`, replacing URL with what you copied in step 2.
+5. Run `git clone URL`, replacing the URL with what you copied in step 2.
 (It will ask for GitHub credentials)

-6. Run `cd homework-1-USERNAME`, replacing USERNAME with your username (eg. "ahn99") to naviage to the directory with our answers.sh worksheet
+6. Run `cd homework-1-USERNAME`, replacing the USERNAME with your username (eg. "ahn99") to navigate to the directory with our answers.sh worksheet

 7. Run `ls` and make sure you see `answers.sh`.
 Don't worry about any other files for now.

 8. You are ready to go!
 Start typing your answers in `answers.sh`.
 To edit `answers.sh` type in either `vim answers.sh` or `nano answers.sh`.
 Use the editor that you prefer.

 9. Take a look at the **Terminal_Guide.md** file in the repository.
-This document reviews the content found in lecture.
+This document reviews the content found in the lecture.
 Everything you need to complete this assignment can be found there.

 ## Important Notes!!!!
 (Please read!!!)